Blog

 6. Incorporate Learning into Workflows

-TIP – Download the Whale Chrome Extension to surface knowledge when and where your team needs it.
+Pro Tip – Download the Whale Chrome Extension to surface knowledge when and where your team needs it.

-7. Think drip - not a waterfall
+7. Think drops - not a waterfall

 8. Make knowledge-sharing a habit

 Knowledge sharing is your company’s tool for growth.
 Adopt knowledge sharing as a habit by working in cross-functional teams and by hosting post-project feedback sessions.
-Additionally, utilize a company wiki that centralizes processes, SOPs, playbooks, and more — so you can quickly onboard, train, and set your team up for success.
+Additionally, utilize a company wiki (knowledge base) that centralizes processes, SOPs, playbooks, and more — so you can quickly onboard, train, and set your team up for success.

 9. Keep learning updated

-TIP – Use a tool like Whale to help you set automated content reviews.
+Pro Tip – Use a tool like Whale to help you set automated content reviews.

 Did someone in your team make an impact as a result of creating or updating a process?
-Reward them.
+Recognize and reward them.
 Nothing inspires learning like rewarding learning.
-At Whale, we use Karma to inspire our team’s progress.

 Engage remote workers achievements with Karma